Watch a quick demo or schedule time with us.

 These questions offer a strong jumping-off point for brainstorming on what content your team needs.
 From there, you can work with your sales and marketing team to define goals for your content audit.

 Establishing goals for your audit can help you focus on sales enablement and offering your sales team the best tools right when they need them.
 Learning where customers drop off or what industries don’t convert helps you create content that clicks with your audience.
 Always relate your audit goals to your core business goals to make sure an audit is a worthwhile use of resources (hint: it probably is).
+Sales content goals are often different from marketing content goals (like what you’d find in SEMRush), so your KPIs need to match the improvement you’d like to see with your sales team.
+At the best organizations, sales and marketing are going to work really closely on this, but sales will still use the assets in a different way (more downfunnel, less top of funnel).

 One possible goal is improving conversions at every stage of the sales funnel.
 However, it’s important to note that tracking conversions with sales materials may be trickier if you don’t have preset tracking of email attachments within your CRM.
 Also, without some tools, tracking assets sent out over LinkedIn, other social channels, or regular email won’t contribute to your metrics.
 That can be the tricky part.
 Companies that have Content Camel in place, really like the automatic short URLs, so they can track metrics like shares and views.
 Knowing how your sales team is activating on the latest assets is a huge advantage when looking to make decisions on where to invest with your content dollars and time.

 One great reason to perform a content audit is to improve content consistency and accuracy.
 By looking at every piece of content, you can prioritize correcting outdated information to diminish customer confusion and ensure customers know the most up-to-date details of your product or service.
 You could also focus on improving content for a specific part of the sales process where customer fall-off is high.
+Getting clear on what would help your sales team succeed can help you define goals that will impact your bottom line and enable your sales team to thrive.
+Once your goals for performing an audit are clear, it’s time to start gathering your existing content for review.

 Performing a successful content audit starts with taking an inventory of your sales collateral.
 Your sales team is using a wide variety of assets (all those ebooks, one-pagers, blog posts) to lead prospects through the funnel, so it’s important to review every piece of content your sales team can send your way.
 Most sales people have old assets squirreled away in their own drives, or have their own versions of deliverables they’ve cooked up.
 Those provide great insight into what might be working (and how off-brand stuff can be going out the door).
+If your marketing team already performs regular website audits, you can simplify part of the inventory process by requesting a list of marketing assets from their audit.
+If you’re doing this on your own, there are good crawling tools like ScreamingFrog to suck in all the pages on your site.
+A lot of sales enablement and product marketing teams overlook high performing blog posts that can be easily used in the sales process.

 Many marketing content audits focus on public-facing content only, like blog posts and website content.
 However, the materials your sales team sends out (and uses internally, like decks and battlecards) may be overlooked in these reviews.
 So don’t expect the marketing content audit to cover everything you need.

-Time to roll up your sleeves. ๐Ÿ’ช
+Time to roll up your sleeves. ๐ช

 When cataloging your content, it’s important to look in every folder available to your sales team for different types of marketing collateral.
 I work with many teams that are using a mix of Google Drive, Dropbox, Box, Confluence, Sharepoint / Onedrive and any mix of those.
 Maybe Vimeo and Wistia too.
 You’ll find videos, ebooks, whitepapers, case studies, battlecards, presentations, one-pagers, webinars, and more scattered around.
 While you’re noting content your sales team sends out, don’t forget to include internal documents like talking points or sales support documents in your sales content library.